 CCSPA supports the work carried out by California State Parks volunteers and docents.
 State Parks volunteer positions are diverse, and there’s a wide variety of opportunities to utilize skills and interests.

-state parks docents
+ca state parks volunteers

 Docents are volunteers who are trained to interpret the cultural, natural and recreational features of state parks for visitors.
 Docents work with the public or behind-the-scenes to help people enjoy, understand, and protect the natural and cultural wonders of the Central Coast.

-Trail Rovers hike the many trails and tide pools of the SLO Coast regions of Harmony Headlands, Estero Bluffs, Morro Strand, Marina Boardwalk, Black Hill, Cerro Cabrillo and Montaña de Oro.
+Trail Docents hike the many trails and tide pools of the SLO Coast regions of Harmony Headlands, Estero Bluffs, Morro Strand, Marina Boardwalk, Black Hill, Cerro Cabrillo and Montaña de Oro.
 They greet and inform visitors on the trails about natural, cultural and historic features.